List of Counterstrike (1990 TV series) episodes

-The following is an episode list of the 1990s Canadian crime-fighting, espionage, action-adventure television series, Counterstrike.
+The following is an episode list of the 1990s Canadian crime-fighting, espionage, action-adventure television series Counterstrike.

-The series premiered on July 1, 1990, on CTV in Canada, on USA Network in the USA, and on TF1 in France as Force de frappe.
+The series premiered on July 1, 1990, airing on CTV in Canada, USA Network in the United States, and TF1 in France (as Force de Frappe).
 Sixty-six episodes were aired in three seasons from 1990 to 1993.

 Each episode presents a self-contained mission, with occasional multi-episode story arcs exploring backstories and alliances of the principal characters involved in a covert international "Counterstrike Team" assembled and financed by wealthy industrialist Alexander Addington (played by Christopher Plummer).
 The team travels around the world, employing surveillance and undercover operations to address threats that lie beyond conventional law enforcement capabilities, such as terrorism, international crime syndicates, corporate espionage, and political corruption.
-Led by former Scotland Yard Inspector, Peter Sinclair (played by Simon MacCorkindale), the first season includes French con-artist and art thief, Nicole "Nikki" Beaumont (played by Cyrielle Clair), and ex-Army mercenary, Luke Brenner (played by Stephen Shellen).
-Season two introduces new team members after the characters played by Shellen and Clair are written out.
+Led by former Scotland Yard Inspector, Peter Sinclair (played by Simon MacCorkindale), the first season includes French con-artist and art thief Nicole "Nikki" Beaumont (played by Cyrielle Clair) and ex-Army mercenary Luke Brenner (played by Stephen Shellen).
+Season two introduces new team members after the characters Nikki and Luke are written out.